KavyaBHatnagar21/tindog/README.md

-This is my Bootstrap projec in which I have made a copy of Tinder as "tinder for dogs" called TinDog You can visit TinDog [here](https://kavyabhatnagar21.github.io/tindog/)
+This is my Bootstrap project in which I have made a copy of Tinder as "tinder for dogs" called TinDog You can visit TinDog [here](https://kavyabhatnagar21.github.io/tindog/)